-American Rivers and the Environmental Groups express concern that any reduction in flow to Swale Creek could have long-lasting impacts on salmon spawning, rearing and migration, domestic and agricultural water supply, terrestrial wildlife habitat, stock watering, aesthetics, and recreation well downstream of the project.
+American Rivers and the Environmental Groups express concern that any reduction in flow to Swale Creek could have long-lasting impacts on salmon spawning, rearing and migration, domestic and agricultural water supply, terrestrial wildlife habitat, stock watering, aesthetics, and recreation downstream of the project.
 They also express concern that project withdrawals would affect water quality and quantity in the Columbia River.
+As discussed further in section 3.3.3.2 Fisheries Resources, Environmental Effects, NMFS and Interior issued revised section 10(j) recommendations in response to the draft EIS.
+Both NMFS and Interior recommend that FFP not withdraw water from the Columbia River for the purpose of initial fill or annual refills at any time from April 1 to August 31 for two primary reasons: (1) to ensure sufficient Columbia River flows for outmigrating juvenile salmonids and (2) to reduce the likelihood of entrainment in the intake pool.
+In comments on the draft EIS, American Rivers and Washington DFW state that they support the seasonal water withdrawal restriction for both initial fill and refill as recommended by NMFS and Interior.